SPARC-FAIR-Codeathon/2024-team-8/README.md

         <b>Figure 13.</b> Testing the trained reinforcement learning agent on the surrogate model in SPARC.RL Train Agent node on oSPARC.
 Running 1000 seconds of heart rate tracking with random setpoint heart rates with a steady state error quantified by mean squared error between setpoint and measured heart rate of only 1.75 bpm.</p>

 #### SPARC.RL Controller
-Finally, the controller can be deployed in the control loop to be evaluated on the full cardiovascular system mode of Haberbusch et al. available on oSPARC (https://osparc.io/study/fa885632-4b04-11ee-869a-02420a0bd26e).
+The controller can be deployed with the full cardiovascular system model from Haberbusch et al. to form a complete control loop for evualation.
+It is [available on oSPARC](https://osparc.io/study/fa885632-4b04-11ee-869a-02420a0bd26e).

 ## License
 This project is distributed under the terms of the [MIT License](./LICENSE).